abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 0003_auto_create_table_budget_etc successfully applied.
 ```

-The `budget` table is now established in the database, complete with the specified index and Foreign Key as outlined.
+The `budget` table is now established in the database, complete with the specified index and Foreign Key as outlined:

 ![DB scheme budget](/assets/images/articles/7_db_scheme_budget.png)